Alleged Iran kidnap plot complicates Biden diplomatic push

 “I couldn’t believe it, here in the U.S.,” she told the Voice of America Persian News Network.
 “I couldn’t believe they had taken videos of me while I was going about my daily life.
 They’d taken photos of me, my husband, and his children.”

 U.S. authorities said the four Iranian intelligence agencies allegedly spent the past year watching Ms. Alinejad.
-It’s not clear, officials said, what would have happened if they had successfully gotten her on Iranian soil.
+It’s unclear, officials said, what would have happened if they had successfully gotten her on Iranian soil.

 “As alleged, four of the defendants monitored and planned to kidnap a U.S. citizen of Iranian origin who has been critical of the regime’s autocracy, and to forcibly take their intended victim to Iran, where the victim’s fate would have been uncertain at best,” acting U.S. Attorney Audrey Strauss said in a statement. “… A U.S. citizen living in the United States must be able to advocate for human rights without being targeted by foreign intelligence operatives.”